ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 You can copy a backup snapshot of a Block storage volume from one region to another region, and later use that snapshot to restore a volume in the new region.
 Only one copy of the backup snapshot can exist in each region.
 You can't create a copy of the backup snapshot in the source (local) region.

+You can't create independent copies of file share backups in another region because file share snapshots and backups are tied to their source shares.

 ## What is a consistency group for backups?
 {: faq}